 “Oh I'm not done,” Stacy said in a chipper voice, joking with Rose.

-“Trust me, I know,” Rose said sarcastically.
+“Trust me I know,” She said sarcastically.

 “Yeah and when was the last time you actually spoke to your brother?”
 Stacy asked, knowing the answer before she even asked the question.

-“I don’t know, one day last week in passing maybe,” Rose absent-mindedly waved her hand to the side as she spoke.
-Seeing where this conversation was going, she quickly added, “He’s never around; he’s either at Quidditch practice or hanging out with Lorcan and Lysander in the Astronomy tower.
-That makes it rather difficult to actually spend any time with him.”
+“I don’t know, one day last week in passing.”
+Rose absent mindedly waved her hand to the side as she spoke.
+Seeing where this conversation was going Rose quickly added “He is never around to talk to.
+He’s either at quidditch practice or he’s hanging out with Lorcan and Lysander in the Astronomy tower.”

 Stacy just nodded and continued to read.